Altimeter’s Top Digital Trends for 2020

 Failed Digital Transformation Efforts and 5G Will Force a Reckoning

 With 60-80% of digital transformation efforts failing to meet their targets, the reality is setting in that initial approaches must be re-examined.
-Problems ranging from lack of clear and aligned outcomes to canceling initiatives when they hit roadblocks.
+Problems range from lack of clear and aligned outcomes to canceling initiatives when they hit roadblocks.
 Company boards refuse to approve costly digital transformation proposals because they have seen the same silo-stifled, over-ambitious plans before and want no more of it.

 Revamped digital transformation initiatives will focus more on “minimally viable product” -like programs, designed to be both agile AND cross-functional to show results quickly and build confidence and digital competency throughout the organization.
 Interestingly, the widespread availability of 5G will be a forcing function as faster backend processes and data sensors will need to be integrated into front-end customer experiences.